-The Toro greens aerator has been designed for speed.
-26 sportsTURF continued from page 25 aerator which traps the soil cores inside instead of depositing them on the turf.
+The Dedoes Co. manufactures a drum aerator which traps the soil cores inside instead of depositing them on the turf.
 Screens on both ends of the drums trap the cores until they can be deposited in low spots or discarded.
-These are convenient for smaller jobs where cores could be a problem, but impractical for large areas where the aerator may remove ten or more cubic yards of cores per acre.
+These are convenient for smaller jobs where cores could be a problem, but impractical for large areas where the aerator may remove 10 or more cubic yards of cores per acre.